ramkrishnan6/project/README.md

-# Classification Engine for Monetory Transactions
+# Classification Engine for Monetory Transactions (Expense Manager)

 **You can check the demo of this application at: https://www.expensemanager.xyz**